 - (a) These guidelines implement and interpret Chapter 6.7 (commencing with Section 50675) of Part 2 of Division 31 of the Health and Safety Code (HSC), which establishes the Multifamily Housing Program (MHP) administered by the California Department of Housing and Community Development (Department). - (b) These guidelines establish terms, conditions, and procedures for funds awarded after the effective date of these guidelines, and are authorized by HSC Section 54014, subdivision (b). - (c) Nothing in these guidelines is intended to be, nor should be, interpreted to amend or repeal rules, regulations or requirements set forth in prior versions of MHP guidelines or their amendments; these guidelines shall have no retroactive application.
-These guidelines apply to the Multifamily Finance Super NOFA Round 2 funding offered subsequent to their publication. - (d) These guidelines implement and interpret AB 434 (Chapter 192, Statutes of 2020), which amends, repeals, and adds sections of and to the HSC and the Military and Veterans Code (MVC).
-AB 434 requires the Department to harmonize the Designated Programs in four (4) respects: - (1) All Designated Program funds are to be made available at the same time as any MHP funds are made available: - (2) Designated Program applications are to be rated and ranked in a manner consistent with MHP applications; - (3) Designated Program funds are to be administered consistent with MHP; and - (4) Designated Program loans, to the extent applicable, are to be consistent with MHP loan terms.
+These guidelines shall, however, supplant and replace all prior versions of guidelines for the purposes of applying to the funding offered subsequent to their publication. - (1) These guidelines have been amended to incorporate the applicable provisions outlined in the May 5, 2022 omnibus guideline amendment. - (d) These guidelines implement and interpret AB 434 (Chapter 192, Statutes of 2020), which amends, repeals, and adds HSC Sections 50675.1 and 50675.7, in addition to various other statutes related to the Designated Programs to the HSC.
+AB 434 requires the Department to harmonize the Designated Programs in four (4) respects: - (1) All Designated Program funds are to be made available at the same time as any MHP funds are made available; - (2) Designated Program applications are to be rated and ranked in a manner consistent with MHP applications; - (3) Designated Program funds are to be administered consistent with MHP; and - (4) Designated Program loans, to the extent applicable, are to be consistent with MHP loan terms.

 Section 7300.1.
-Uniform Multifamily Regulations (UMRs) and Other Authorities Incorporated by Reference.
+Uniform Multifamily Regulations (UMR).

-- (a) The Uniform Multifamily Regulations (UMR) (Cal.
+(a) The Uniform Multifamily Regulations (UMR) (Cal.
 Code Regs., tit.
-25, § 8300 et seq.), effective November 15, 2017, and as subsequently amended, are hereby incorporated by reference as if set forth in full herein, with the exceptions of UMR Section 8304(c) and any UMR provision that would be inconsistent with these guidelines. - (b) The following administrative notices, policies, and guidance are hereby incorporated herein by reference and shall be deemed to have the same force and effect as if set forth in full herein: - (1) The Department's "Disencumbrance Policy" (Administrative Notice No. 2022-02), dated March 30, 2022, as amended on December 19, 2022, and as may be subsequently amended;
+25, Section 8300 et seq), effective November 15, 2017, and as subsequently amended, are hereby incorporated by reference, with the exceptions of UMR Section 8304(c) and any UMR provision would be inconsistent with these guidelines.